Breadcrumb

 Encouraging innovative thinking can help employees share new ideas.
 After all, just because they haven’t so far shared any ideas, it doesn’t mean they don’t have them.
 If you think an incentive would encourage staff to speak up about new ideas, consider a rewards system to show your appreciation for the creativity of all members of staff.

 Sometimes ideas only get actioned when they’ve come from a senior member of staff, leaving entry-level team members to feel disheartened that their ideas aren’t taken seriously.
 Whenever you hear a good idea, be sure to action it in some way and let the member of staff know about it.
-Not only will they feel empowered and inspired to keep up with their creative thinking, but they’ll be more confident to speak up with any future ideas, too.
+Not only will they feel empowered and inspired to continue offering up new ideas, but they’ll be more confident to speak up with any future ideas, too.

 Encourage creativity and innovative thinking in your business today

-Knowing how to promote creative and innovative thinking in your company and foster innovation amongst a team takes time.
-There are a lot of dynamics at play, but leaders who create a culture and environment where innovative solutions and creative ideas are encouraged will be the ones who see their team succeed and thrive in the new world of work.
+Knowing how to promote creative and innovative thinking in your company and foster innovation in a team takes time and effort.
+There are a lot of dynamics at play, but leaders who create a culture and environment where innovative solutions and creative ideas are encouraged will be the ones who see their team flourish, and in turn, their business succeed and thrive in the new world of work.

 Search for candidates